Attack on Prekaz: Background

 Adem and Hamëz Jashari were members of the Kosovo Liberation Army (KLA), a militant group of ethnic Albanians that sought the independence of Kosovo from Yugoslavia.
-Adem Jashari was responsible for organizing the first armed political formation in Srbica or Skënderaj, in 1991.
+Adem Jashari was responsible for organizing the first armed political formation in Skënderaj, in 1991.

-Pursuing Adem Jashari for the murder of a Serbian policeman, Serbian forces again attempted to assault the Jashari compound in Prekaz on 22 January 1998.
-On 28 February, a firefight erupted between Albanian militants and a Serbian police patrol in the small village of Likošane.
+Pursuing Adem Jashari for the killing of a Serbian policeman, Serbian forces again attempted to assault the Jashari compound in Prekaz on 22 January 1998.
+On 28 February, a firefight erupted between Albanian militants and a Serbian police patrol in the small village of Likoshan.
 Four Serbian policemen were killed and several were injured.
 The KLA militants, one of whom was Adem Jashari, escaped.
 Subsequently, Serbian police killed thirteen people in a nearby household.
-Later that same day, Serbian policemen attacked the neighbouring village of Ćirez and subsequently killed 26 Albanians.
+Later that same day, Serbian policemen attacked the neighbouring village of Çirez and subsequently killed 26 Albanians.
 However, the Albanian militants managed to escape and the police decided to move in on Adem Jashari and his family.
 In the Drenica valley, Jashari decided to stay in his home and he instructed his fighters to stay there as well and resist to the last man.

 Operation

+Yugoslav version

 On 5 March 1998, the KLA launched another attack on a police patrol in Donji Prekaz, which caused the Serbian police to seek retribution, according to the official Serbian public report.
 After the second attack, the police prepared a brutal response for the Jasharis.
 They started hunting down local KLA militants who were forced to retreat to Jashari's compound in the same village.

 Yugoslav policemen surrounded the group and invited them to surrender, while urging all other persons to clear the premises.
 The police further alleged that they gave them two hours to comply.
 Within the given deadline, dozens of civilians complied with the order and dispersed in safety from the stronghold.
 According to the police, after the two-hour deadline had expired, Adem Jashari, his brother and most of his family-members, however still refused to comply and remained inside the compound.
 After a tense verbal stand-off, according to official Serbian statements, Jashari's group responded by firing on the police using automatic weapons as well as mortars, hand grenades and snipers, killing two and injuring three policemen.

-In the ensuing violence, the Yugoslav police killed more than sixty people, including both Jashari brothers.
-The only survivor was Besarta Jashari, Hamëz Jashari's daughter.
-She claimed that the policemen had "threatened her with a knife and ordered her to say that her uncle (Adem Jashari) had killed everyone who wanted to surrender."
 Goran Radosavljević, a major in the Serbian Interior Ministry, claimed that "Adem Jashari used women, children and the elderly as hostages...".
 Yugoslav Army General Nebojša Pavković stated that "It was a normal policing action against a well-known criminal.
 It was successful.
 The other details I don't remember".